Online Crystal Shop

 Amorphous describes a non-crystalline solid that could be natural or man-made.
 An example of a man-made non-crystalline solid is glass.

 Identifying some minerals can be straightforward, but others can be more difficult.
-Charoite can often be identified on sight alone, but apatite can be far more complex.
+Charoite can often be identified on sight alone, whereas apatite can be far more complex.

 The name apatite comes from the Greek for 'deceive' or 'to be misled'.

-When identifying a mineral, colour is usually a good place to start.
-It can also be the most unreliable characteristic because many minerals occur in a range of colours.
+When identifying a mineral, colour is usually a good place to start, but it can also be the most unreliable characteristic because many minerals occur in a range of colours.

 Streak and lustre can also help with identification.
-Streak describes the colour of a mineral in powdered form.
-It doesn't change and can differ from the visible colour of the mineral.
+Streak describes the colour of a mineral in powdered form and doesn't change, but it can differ from the mineral's external colour.

-Lustre describes the way light interacts with the surface of a stone.
+Lustre, which describes the way light interacts with the surface of a stone, can also be useful.

 The Mohs scale of mineral hardness was created in 1812 as a way of testing the scratch resistance of one mineral against another.